wu-lee/rushkoff-archive/docs/_articles/generation-x.md

 **Douglas Rushkoff**: I think Dawkin's coined the term in _The Selfish Gene.
 Memes_ are the ideological equivalent of genes.
 A virus in the real world isn't a living thing; it's not like bacteria.
 It's protein wrapped around genes, wrapped around DNA.
 A media virus is an event or some sort of media shell wrapped around memes, around ideas.

-You had a great example of Virus 23, the zine, and Boing!
-Boing! being media viruses.
+_You had a great example of_ Virus 23_, the zine, and_ Boing!
+Boing! _being media viruses._

-Douglas Rushkoff: Even Mondo 2000.
+**Douglas Rushkoff**: Even _Mondo 2000_.
 They're viral shells wrapped around memes.
-I mean Magical Blend is a virus of sorts.
+I mean _Magical Blend_ is a virus of sorts.
 It's a blend of ideas, memes and techniques.
 It's a group of coherent, discreet, units of thought that, when absorbed by readers, is capable of changing the way they function.

 Which is why fundamentalists don't much care for us.